EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Install-the-DNS-server-role.md

 Perform this task on CL1.

 1. Open **Terminal**.
-1. Install Active Directory Rights Management Server on VN2-SRV1 and VN2-SRV2.
+1. Install the DNS role on VN2-SRV1 and VN2-SRV2.

     ````powershell
     Invoke-Command -ComputerName VN2-SRV1, PM-SRV1, PM-SRV2 -ScriptBlock {